zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/setup-datacatalog-environment/setup-datacatalog-environment.md

         ```
         **Note:**
         Data Catalog offers both aggregate and individual resource-types for writing policies.
 You can use aggregate resource-types to write fewer policies.
 For example, instead of allowing a group to manage **`data-catalogs`** and **`data-catalog-data-assets`**, you can have a policy that allows the group to manage the aggregate resource-type, **`data-catalog-family`**.
 See [Data Catalog Policies](https://docs.oracle.com/en-us/iaas/data-catalog/using/policies.htm) in the Oracle Cloud Infrastructure documentation.
     + Click the **Copy** button in the following code box to copy the policy statement, and then paste it in the **Policy Builder** text box.
 This policy statement allows Data Catalog service, **`datacatalog`**, to access the network, create instances, and more.
+Before you can create a private network in your compartment in the **Harvest Technical Metadata from Autonomous Database** lab in this workshop, you must have the required networking permissions.
+The following statement allows you to perform all networking operations in any your **training-dcat-compartment** compartment.

         ```
         <copy>allow group training-dcat-admin-group to manage virtual-network-family in compartment training-dcat-compartment</copy>